 Children's Social Work is a duty team and 3 4-area teams based at the Denton Centre, Acre Street, Denton M34 2BW.
 The teams are made up of Registered Social Workers and Support Workers.
-We are part of Services for Children and Young People's Specialist Services and Safeguarding.
+We are part of Communities, Children, Adults, Health.

-We have a duty under the Children Act 1989 to safeguard and protect children who may be suffering from abuse.
+We have a duty under the Children Act 1989 to safeguard and protect children who are suffering or may be suffering from abuse.
 This may be physical, sexual, emotional or as a result of neglect.

 We receive information about possible concerns for a child from a range of sources.
 These include schools, health visitors, the hospital, the police, neighbours, family, the general public or from children themselves.
 Occasionally we will receive information anonymously.

 The Local Authority has a duty to investigate when we receive any information that concerns the safety of a child.
 We may visit parents or carers at home.
-It is usual for either two Social Workers or a Social Worker and a Support Worker to carry out an enquiry.
+It is usual for either two Social Workers or a Social Worker and a Family Intervention Worker to carry out an enquiry.
 Sometimes a Social Worker will visit accompanied by a Police Officer from the Public Protection Investigation Unit (PPIU).
 The child should always be alone as part of this enquiry.

 The Social Worker will need to gather information from the child or children concerned.
 They will also need to talk with parents, carers and other significant people in the child’s life.
 This all helps to establish whether or not the child has been or is likely to be harmed.